MicrosoftDocs/security/compass/protect-against-ransomware-phase2.md

 # Phase 2: Prevent broad access to your environment

-In this step, you make it as hard as possible to prevent attackers traversing your infrastructure for data and systems to target and elevate their credentials and access high-value resources.
+In this phase, you make it as hard as possible to prevent attackers traversing your infrastructure for data and systems to target and elevate their credentials and access high-value resources.

 ## Privileged access strategy